nerds-ufes/polka/mininet/README.md

-# PolKA - Polynomial Key-based Source Routing
+# PolKA - Polynomial Key-based Architecture for Source Routing

 ## 1) Preparing the environment